baldwindavid/gutterless_blueprint_css/README.md

 Gutterless suggests copious usage of the `box` class.
 The defaults of this class have been overriden from percentage based to exact pixel amounts.
 Placing a div with the `box` class inside of a column will set 20 pixels of padding within the div.
 There are also box classes with pad values from 10 to 100px.
 These classes are, unsurprisingly, named `box-1`, `box-2` (same as `box`), `box-3`...`box-10`.

-The Gutterless `box` will even allow nesting of span-x divs, as they will always have a calculable inner-width divisible by 10.
+The Gutterless `box` will even allow nesting of span-x divs, as they will always have a calculable inner-width divisible by 10.  **Note:**  The precise pixel amounts of the box class will disrupt the vertical rhythm promoted by the Blueprint factory setup.
+If this is important to you, the box class can always be overwritten back to default values.
+Personally, the efficiency and simplicity of the box class with pixel values is of more value to me than ensuring a perfect vertical rhythm.

 ## Simple Tutorial